 The third molars, called wisdom teeth, usually make their debut between the ages of 17 and 25.
 While not everyone gets their wisdom teeth, for those that do, there can be complications, such as the teeth getting stuck under the bone and gum tissue (impacted) or coming in crooked and causing a host of issues.
 This is why millions of patients have these teeth extracted every year.
-Dr. Harper and Dr. Hennessy offer wisdom tooth removal in Fryeburg, Maine.
+Dr. Harper and Dr. Pickerell offer wisdom tooth removal in Fryeburg, Maine.
 To find out if the procedure can help restore or preserve your oral health, schedule a visit with us today.

 What is Wisdom Tooth Removal?

-Dr. Harper or Dr. Hennessy will perform a thorough examination and a team member will do any necessary diagnostic tests, including x-rays and a 3D scan, to determine if your wisdom teeth are currently causing issues or if they will cause them in the future.
+Dr. Harper or Dr. Pickerell will perform a thorough examination and a team member will do any necessary diagnostic tests, including x-rays and a 3D scan, to determine if your wisdom teeth are currently causing issues or if they will cause them in the future.
 In many cases, the extraction of the third molars, more commonly called wisdom tooth removal, may be recommended.

 Some typical reasons for wisdom teeth removal, include: